Table of Contents

 After the prosperous reign of Osiris, Set resented all the gifts he had given to humanity.
 His domain was suffering famine and drought.
 Set was not a good ruler, and in this sense, most of the gods of the Ennead voted in favor of Horus.

 The two contending gods engaged in a series of tasks, contests, and battles.
 Horus was the winner of all of them, thus strengthening his claim to the throne.
 In one of the fights, Set injured the eye of Horus, separating it into six pieces.
 Although the god Thoth restored the eye, it remained a powerful symbol of Ancient Egypt, known as the Eye of Horus.

 - Horus and Ra

 Even though Horus had the favor of the other gods and had defeated his uncle in all the battles and contests, Ra deemed him too young and unwise to rule.
 The conflict for the throne would drag on for another 80 years, as Horus proved himself time and time again, while maturing in the process.
-The people and the land would suffer longer due to the disastrous rule of Set.

 - The Intervention of Isis

 Tired of waiting for Ra to change his mind, Isis decided to intervene in favor of her son.
 She disguised herself as a widow and sat outside the place where Set was staying on an island, waiting for him to pass.
 When the king appeared, she wept for him to listen to her and come closer.
 Set asked her what was wrong, and she told him the story of her husband, who had died and whose land had been seized by a foreigner.